docmartin87/MadnessFM/README.md

 ### Content
 * The text for the Home page was taken from the [Deuces Wild](https://www.facebook.com/deuceswildlive/) Facebook page
-* The text for the Band page and the band members information was taken from the [Teenage Mutant Ninja Turtles](https://en.wikipedia.org/wiki/Teenage_Mutant_Ninja_Turtles) Wikipedia page
+* The text for the station page and the station members information was taken from the [Teenage Mutant Ninja Turtles](https://en.wikipedia.org/wiki/Teenage_Mutant_Ninja_Turtles) Wikipedia page

 ### Media
 * The video and logo on the Home page was taken from the [Deuces Wild](https://www.facebook.com/deuceswildlive/) Facebook page
-* The pictures for the Band page for the band members was taken from the [Teenage Mutant Ninja Turtles](https://en.wikipedia.org/wiki/Teenage_Mutant_Ninja_Turtles) Wikipedia page
+* The pictures for the station page for the station members was taken from the [Teenage Mutant Ninja Turtles](https://en.wikipedia.org/wiki/Teenage_Mutant_Ninja_Turtles) Wikipedia page

 ### Acknowledgements
 * My mentor for continuous feedback on the project.